sassoftware/viya4-monitoring-kubernetes/logging/AZURE_LOG_ANALYTICS_WORKSPACES.md

   - Enter Kusto queries.
   - Display query results as charts or graphs.
   - Export the query results.
   - Add query results to an Azure dashboard.

 You can also use Kusto queries as part of Azure Monitor workbooks.

+See the [Microsoft Kusto documentation](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts) for information.

 Here are some sample Kusto queries.